Want to learn more about MITHS? We are scheduling information sessions, please email email@example.com to register for the next virtual meeting.

 How do I apply?

-Each applicant must meet the application criteria, complete online application, and submit required mailed documents by application deadline, March 30, 2018.
-Please thoroughly review the “MITHS Application Instructions” PDF before starting online application.
+Each applicant must meet the application requirements, complete an online application, and submit mailed documents by application deadline.
+The application deadline is March 14, 2022.